dj-wasabi/ansible-zabbix-agent/README.md

   * _zabbix_ install agent from Zabbix repo
   * _other_ install agent from pre-existing or other repo

-* `agent_listeninterface`: On which interface zabbix-agent is listening.
-Default: eth0
+* `agent_listeninterface`: Interface zabbix-agent listens on.
+Leave blank for all.

 ### Zabbix API variables